 Receive an offer of employment from an RIT on-campus employer.
 Employers must provide new international student workers with the Student Employment Verification Slip to present to Student Employment before an I-9 can be completed.

-Employers must also provide new hires with the web address to complete Section 1 of the government mandated I-9 Form.
+Employers must also provide new hires with the web address to complete Section 1 of the government mandated I-9 Form (http://www.newi9.com).
+Employer number is 15083.

-Complete the I-9 process in the Student Employment Office by presenting required documentation to prove identity and eligibility to work.
+Complete Section 2 of the I-9 process in the Student Employment Office by presenting required documentation to prove identity and eligibility to work within three (3) days of the job start date.

-Be enrolled full-time with a minimum of twelve credit hours or have a full-time equivalency for the semester(s) of employment.
+Be enrolled full-time with a minimum of twelve credit hours (undergraduate students) or nine credit hours (graduate students) or have a full-time equivalency for the semester(s) of employment.

 Once these criteria are met, the Student Employment Office will issue the International Student an Employment Eligibility Card.
 If the International Student does not already have a Social Security Card, please see the section on International Students Without a Social Security Card for the proper hiring procedure.